Samuel William-Henry Ireland

 1775 - 1835

-A portrait of William-Henry Ireland, author of the Shakespeare Papers, along with the title page to his Confessions.
-His given name was William-Henry but it is said that his father started calling him Samuel after his first son Samuel died - some psychological undertones at play here.
+A portrait of William-Henry Ireland, author of the Shakespeare Papers, along with the title page to his book 'The Confessions of William-Henry Ireland.'

-William-Henry provided huge entertainment at the latter end of the 18th century and on into the 19th, and continues to delight more than 200 years later.
-So give a guy a chance, read and enjoy his works from the links below.
+William-Henry provided huge entertainment at the latter end of the 18th century and on into the 19th, and continues to delight us more than 200 years later.
+So, give a guy a chance, read and enjoy his works from the links below.

-When only 20 years of age, and specifically to impress his father, he perpetrated an audacious but hare-brained forgery that culminated in his self-penned play Vortigern, which he claimed was a long lost play by Shakspear (that's how his father thought Shakespeare should be spelled), being performed to ridicule and laughter at Drury Lane.
+William-Henry, when only 20 years of age, and specifically to impress his father, perpetrated an audacious but hare-brained forgery that culminated in his self-penned play Vortigern, which he claimed was a long lost play by Shakspear (that's how his father thought Shakespeare should be spelled), being performed to ridicule and laughter at Drury Lane.

 Includes a description of Chatterton, gleaned from Mary Newton, his sister.